Anarchism and education: Late 20th century to present

 Experiments in Germany led to A. S. Neill founding what became Summerhill School in 1921.
 Summerhill is often cited as an example of anarchism in practice.
-British anarchists Stuart Christie and Albert Meltzer manifested that "A.S.
-Neill is the modern pioneer of libertarian education and of "hearts not heads in the school".
-Although he has denied being an anarchist, it would be hard to know how else to describe his philosophy, though he is correct in recognising the difference between revolution in philosophy and pedagogy, and the revolutionary change of society.
-They are associated but not the same thing."
+British anarchists Stuart Christie and Albert Meltzer wrote that Neill pioneered of libertarian education and claimed him as an anarchist though he has denied this affiliation.
 However, although Summerhill and other free schools are radically libertarian, they differ in principle from those of Ferrer by not advocating an overtly political class struggle-approach.